Cypher-Bruce/RISC-V-CPU/README.md

 ### From Scratch
 1. Download the project to your local machine.
 2. Open `Pipeline_CPU.xpr` in Vivado.
-3. Import design files `Pipeline_CPU.srcs/sources_1` to the project (please make sure you have `uart_bmpg_0` IP core, which is a custom IP core provided by the instructor and does not exist in vivado by default).
+3. Import design files `Pipeline_CPU.srcs/sources_1` to the project (please make sure you have `uart_bmpg_0` IP core, which is a custom IP core provided by the instructor and does not exist in Vivado by default).
 4. Import constraints file `Pipeline_CPU.srcs/constrs_1/new/Constraint.xdc` to the project.
 5. Run generate bitstream.